The kennel and my breeding

 A bit about me

-My name is Jinny Balogh and I’m 29 years old.
+My name is Jinny Balogh and I’m 31 years old.
 I live with my fiancé and our two boys in a small house with a big garden in the village of Oskarström in the southwest of Sweden.
-Right now I study to be a canineopat (that works in dog rehab) at UPH.
+I’m working at a small animal clinic and on my own time with dog physiotherapy and rehabilitation.

 I bought my first dog back in 2005 when I was 14 years and that dog was a lovely mix named Tobias.
 With him I tried a wide range of dog training methods and we competed in agility a few times but most of all he he was my friend and he taught me so much about dogs and ignited the spark that is my love and passion for dogs.
 After agility I took an interest in dog shows when I had tried it with my mother’s dachshound, so after a lot of thinking I chose to look for a whippet which I had seen from afar and thought so elegant, calm and just the right size.